Next, cut a strip of very thin card 1-1/8” wide and wrap this around the cylinder

 locations.
 Place a piece of 3/16” diameter steel in the three jaw and drill and tap

 7BA, about 1/4” deep, then part of 3/16” long, using it as follows.

 nut.
-Now place a nut onto the domed end of the stud to be placed and screw this into
+Next place a nut onto the domed end of the stud to be placed and screw this

 The stud can now be fully inserted using the assembly and the nut tightened using